u-boot/u-boot/tools/binman/binman.rst

 ----------

 As mentioned above, packaging of firmware is quite a different task from building the various parts.
-In many cases the various binaries which go into the image come from separate build systems.
+In many cases the various binaries which go into image come from separate build systems.
 For example, ARM Trusted Firmware is used on ARMv8 devices but is not built in the U-Boot tree.
 If a Linux kernel is included in the firmware image, it is built elsewhere.

-It is of course possible to add more and more build rules to the U-Boot build system to cover these cases.
+It is of course possible to add further build rules to the U-Boot build system to cover these cases.
 It can shell out to other Makefiles and build scripts.
-But it seems better to create a clear divide between building software and packaging it.
+But it seems preferable to create a clear divide between building software and packaging it.

 At present this is handled by manual instructions, different for each board,